WrestleMania 34: Undercard matches

 Throughout 2017, The Usos (Jey Uso and Jimmy Uso) and The New Day (Big E, Kofi Kingston, and Xavier Woods) fought at various events over the SmackDown Tag Team Championship.
 The original feud ended at Hell in a Cell in October with The Usos victorious.
 The New Day earned another title shot at Fastlane in March, however, both teams were attacked by The Bludgeon Brothers (Harper and Rowan), injuring Jey, Kingston, and Woods.
 On the following episode of SmackDown, Big E and Jimmy teamed up to exact revenge in a losing effort.
 On the March 27 episode, New Day lost to The Bludgeon Brothers by disqualification after The Usos attacked the latter.
 A triple threat tag team match for the SmackDown Tag Team Championship was then scheduled for WrestleMania 34.

-Determined to compete at WrestleMania 34, free agent John Cena entered himself into the Royal Rumble match to earn himself a world championship match at WrestleMania, however, Cena made it to the final three and was eliminated.
+Determined to compete at WrestleMania 34, free agent John Cena entered himself into the Royal Rumble match to earn himself a world championship match at WrestleMania; Cena made it to the final three but was eliminated.
 He then qualified for Raw's Elimination Chamber match, hoping to earn a shot at the Universal Championship at WrestleMania, and, using his free agent status, was among the five challengers in the WWE Championship match at SmackDown's Fastlane, but came up short in both attempts.
 Back on Raw, Cena pondered attending WrestleMania as a fan, but then decided to challenge The Undertaker, whom he had tried to challenge a few weeks prior; Cena stated that it was not WWE executives who were preventing the match, but Undertaker himself.
 Over the remaining weeks leading up to WrestleMania, Cena received no answer, despite repeatedly antagonizing Undertaker.
 On the final Raw before WrestleMania, Cena declared he would not take a spot from any full-time wrestler in one of the other matches.
 He stated he was not mad about not having a match, but was mad at Undertaker for not answering.